aadritorress/active-record-migrations/README.md

 The simplest way is to run our migrations through a Rake task that we're given through the `activerecord` gem.
 How do we access these?

-Run `rake -T` to see the list of commands we have.
+Run `!! to see the list of commands we have.

 > **Note**: If you get an error when trying to run `rake` commands, you may have
 > a newer version of rake already installed compared to this lesson, causing a